PiotrKloda/CodingSQL/README.md

 Application for management of small programming school

 ## Aim of the application

--Integration of DataBase with OOP
+1. Integration of DataBase with OOP
--Applying Active Record Architectural Pattern
+2. Applying Active Record Architectural Pattern
--
+3. asd